gmgale/BlueSky/README.md

 ```

 Will give the plain/text response: "The weather is Cloudy in Lisbon.
 Searching for images of Lisbon Cloudy.
-Image pexels-photo-5959231.jpeg has been downloaded to the root folder.
+Image pexels-photo-5959231.jpeg has been downloaded to the photos folder.
 Please credit the photographer Soulful Pizza / https://www.pexels.com/@soulful-pizza-2080276.

-The image will then be saved into the photos directory (created on boot and deleted on shutdown).
+The image will then be saved into the */photos* directory (created on boot and deleted on shutdown).
-Please note images can be large in size ~ 10Mb.
+Please note images can be up to ~10Mb.

 The logs endpoint is:
 ```